Create Remote Archive Volume with Amazon S3

-This section explains how you can use an S3 bucket to create a remote archive volume and store your backup.
+This article explains how to create a remote archive volume for database backups.

 Prerequisites